FindLab/FindLab.github.io/source/_posts/midi-indexing.md

 To construct a MIDI indexing, available properties of music piece include pitch, time and velocity (strength).
 Velocity/strength is out firstly because of its highly mutable.
-Time property is valuable to identify a score, but the time data recorded from human playing is usually recorded in millisecond or microsecond, which is very continuous (in contrast, pitch values from keyboard instrument are always discrete in semitone), and difficult to extract identify information.
+Time property is valuable to identify a score, but the time data recorded from human playing is usually recorded in millisecond or microsecond, which is very continuous (in contrast, pitch values from keyboard instruments are always discrete in semitone), and difficult to extract identifying information.
-However, the time information utilizing is an open problem to exploit in future.
+However, time information utilizing is an open problem to exploit in the future.

 Inevitably, pitch is the last option.
 To fast index scores, we convert the pitch characteristic of entire candidate score (or user playing) notes into serval integer numbers.
-The filter operation, pass or failure judgement is done by binary number calculation, which is fast and constant to single score length
+The filter operation, pass or failure judgment is done by binary number calculation, which is fast and constant to single score length
 ($O(n)$ to candidate scores count, but can be optimized by concurrency).

-The pitch characteristic is accumulatable to notes, and a music piece with more notes has stronger characteristic, i.e. as user keep playing, more and more candidate scores will be sieved off.
+The pitch characteristic is accumulative to notes, and a music piece with more notes has stronger characteristics, i.e. as the user keeps playing, more and more candidate scores will be sieved off.
 Once candidate scores count is lower than an affordable threshold, we will run the fine phase.

 We define an efficiency benchmark: